C-C-Minetest-Server/unified_money/README.md

 * `um_frontend_cmd`: A chatcommand-based interface for interacting with Unified Money.
 Depends on `lib_chatcmdbuilder`.
 * `um_plugin_playername`: Create or delete accounts on player account creation/deletion.
 In another word, this mod enforces a relationship between player accounts and Unified Money accounts.
 External mods, backends and frontends assuming this relationship should depend on this mod.

-Note that you can only enable one backends at a time, i.e. `um_backend_plain` and `um_backend_dummy` cannot be enabled at the same time.
+Note that you can only enable one backend at a time, i.e. `um_backend_plain` and `um_backend_dummy` cannot be enabled at the same time.

 ## Structure